Community Speed Watch (CSW)

 The Speed Watch scheme allows the public to get actively involved in monitoring the speed of vehicles travelling through their neighbourhood.
 It is used in areas where speeding has been identified as a priority at neighbourhood meetings.

 Volunteers are trained to use speed indicator devices which displays vehicle speed.
 The registered owner of any vehicle seen exceeding the speed limit is sent an advisory letter from their local neighbourhood policing team, explaining that speeding is unacceptable to the local community.

-Charts generated from SID data are shown below
+Reports generated from SID data are shown below in PDF format.